 The President, upon learning of the resignation of an elected Officer, shall immediately notify the Nominations and Elections Chairperson and direct that the Nominations Committee shall immediately start a search for one or more replacement candidates.

-The next regularly published Chapter Newsletter, the Chapter Website, or a mass email to the general Chapter Membership will announce that an Officer vacancy has occurred, and that nominations will be made for a replacement at the next Chapter meeting.
+Either the next regularly published Chapter Newsletter, the Chapter Website, or a mass email to the general Chapter Membership will announce that an Officer vacancy has occurred, and that nominations will be made for a replacement at the next Chapter meeting.

 If, after the close of nominations, a candidate for the vacant office is unopposed, the unopposed candidate shall be declared elected.